sbt/sbt/src/sphinx/Detailed-Topics/Running-Project-Code.rst

 cannot completely emulate the situation of running in a separate JVM and is intended for development.
 Program execution should be checked in a :doc:`forked jvm <Forking>` when using multiple threads or `System.exit`.

+As of sbt 0.13.1, multiple `run` instances can be managed.
+There can only be one application that uses AWT at a time, however.